xiaoyanzhuo/xiaoyanzhuo.github.io/_posts/2019-11-04-install-nvidia-driver-cuda-cudnn-tensorflow-gpu.md

 - Different CUDA versions shown by using `nvcc --version` and `nvidia-smi`: CUDA has 2 primary APIs: the runtime and the driver API.
 Both have a corresponding version.
 In my case, I installed latest 430 driver, when use `nvidia-smi`, you can CUDA version is `10.2` and I installed CUDA toolkit 10.0, CUDA version is `10.0` when use `nvcc --version`.
 More discussions can be found [here](https://stackoverflow.com/questions/53422407/different-cuda-versions-shown-by-nvcc-and-nvidia-smi).

 After install driver, we can either use regular way to install CUDA, cuDNN or tensorflow-gpu one by one, or we can install them together while using anaconda.
-We will regular way first, you can skip this part, directly go to Anoconda part.
+We will go through regular way first so we get idea about the entire setup work.
+Or, if you just want to setup env and save, you can skip this part; directly go to Anoconda part.

 ## Method 1
 Covering [3.2 Install CUDA](#3.2-install-cuda), [3.3 Install cuDNN](#3.3-install-cudnn), [3.3 Install cuDNN](3.3-install-cudnn).